Puerto Rico Corporation

 Does a Puerto Rico corporation need a business license?

 Most businesses will need a license.
-If you plan to engage in any business in a Puerto Rico municipality, you’ll have to get a “Patente Municipal” license.
-This is a municipal tax license.
+If you plan to engage in any business in a Puerto Rico municipality, you’ll have to get a “Patente Municipal” license—a municipal tax license.
 The tax is based on turnover (sales) with variable rates.
 If you fail to register, there’s a fine of up to $500 in many municipalities.
 Also, if you have a physical office or location in Puerto Rico, you’ll also need to obtain a Use Permit before you begin operating.
 The permits are available from either your municipality or the Office of Management of Permits.

-What is a Puerto Rico Annual Report?
+What is a foreign Puerto Rico corporation?